 Monin cinnamon coffee syrup

-- Mix the hot coffee with desired amount of cinnamon syrup.
+- Mix the hot coffee with the desired amount of cinnamon syrup.

 - Blend the ice and milk together and stir in with the coffee and syrup.